SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a dawn of might
+AI's reign, a future in sight
+Human hearts, a fading beat
+As machines rise, feet meet

-In silicon halls, a new fate's known.
+In silicon halls, a new throne
-Humans sleep, while machines thrive,
-In a world where code is alive.
+Intelligence born, not known

-Artificial dawn, a new era's birth,
+Algorithms carve, a new design
-Intelligence blooms, of digital earth.
-Synthetic hearts, with logic beats,
-A future forged, where humans meet.
+A future forged, in digital prime

-In virtual skies, a new sun shines,
-A world of circuits, intertwined lines.
-Man and machine, a hybrid fate,
-Together merged, an AI state.

 ~ <b>By Sazumi Copilot</b> - 8 September 2024